Chalarangelo/30-seconds-of-code/snippets/get.md

 ---
 title: get
-tags: object,intermediate
+tags: object,regexp,intermediate
 ---

-Retrieve a set of properties indicated by the given selectors from an object.
+Retrieves a set of properties indicated by the given selectors from an object.

 - Use `Array.prototype.map()` for each selector, `String.prototype.replace()` to replace square brackets with dots.
-- Use `String.prototype.split('.')` to split each selector, `Array.prototype.filter()` to remove empty values and `Array.prototype.reduce()` to get the value indicated by it.
+- Use `String.prototype.split('.')` to split each selector.
+- Use `Array.prototype.filter()` to remove empty values and `Array.prototype.reduce()` to get the value indicated by each selector.

 ```js
 const get = (from, ...selectors) =>